mattbrepo/ChairAngles/README.md

 $$tan \theta = \frac{w}{t} = \frac{u - s}{t}$$

-To solve for &theta; we must remember a property of the tangent:
+To solve for &theta;, we use an [identity of the tangent](https://en.wikipedia.org/wiki/List_of_trigonometric_identities):

 $$tan \theta = \frac{\sqrt{1-cos^2 \theta}}{\cos \theta}$$

-With this we can write:
+With these formulas, we can write:

 $$\frac{\sqrt{1-cos^2 \theta}}{\cos \theta} = \frac{1}{t} \cdot (u - \frac{h}{cos \theta})$$